jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 Until reasoning is common in LLMs, we can still use it.
 This prompt can activate the pattern:
 >For this session, provide your step-by-step reasoning with your chain of thought, and show your work.

 I’ve tried the examples below several times.
-They have always returned the correct answers to me, even if the form of their answers has varied.
+They always returned the correct answers to me, even if the form of their answers has varied.

 ### Medical Test Results
 >For this session, provide your step-by-step reasoning with your chain of thought, and show your work.